 The position is to be filled out as from early October 2021 onwards.

 The duration of the contract is determinate; 6 months, and aimed at being continued in the form of an indeterminate contract (CDI).

 The salary – which is paid on a 13,9 months per year basis – will be discussed depending on experience and qualifications.
 It is part of a generous remuneration package (including benefits such as: a complementary pension scheme, DKV hospitalization insurance, public transport compensation, a professional phone including the right to use it for private purposes and ecocheques).

 The workplace will be Brussels (Belgium):applicants must be able to work and reside in Belgium.

 As FEPS is registered in Belgium, the contract will be under Belgian law.

 Applications’ composition and deadline:

-Please send your application via email (in English) to firstname.lastname@example.org by Thursday the 16th of September 2021 at noon CET.
+Please send your application via email (in English) to firstname.lastname@example.org Thursday the 16th of September 2021 at noon CET.

 The application should contain: